Skip to content

 busy shopping district with foot traffic near a boba tea shop

 Location is the single variable that most determines whether a boba franchise succeeds or fails.
 A strong brand in the wrong spot will underperform a decent brand in a great spot.
-Most franchisors approve your proposed site but do not actively find it for you — that responsibility falls on the franchisee.
+Most franchisors approve your site but will not find it for you — that work falls on the franchisee.

 Evaluate every potential location against these five criteria: